 Moving on, I should mention that in any discussion of science we must always mention statistics.
 It is through statistics that we know whether a study’s outcome is reliable and, sadly, it is through the manipulation of statistics that numerous industries get to drown us in bullshit.

-I remember someone attacking my rejection of statin drugs with a study that showed that some 80% of the experimental group showed positive results when their cholesterol lowering drugs were doubled.
+I remember someone attacking my rejection of statin drugs because he had a study that showed that some 80% of the experimental group showed positive results when their cholesterol lowering drugs were doubled.
 I looked at the study and had to laugh, because the people in the study were already on statin drugs (they used only people on the statins), and yes, they responded to higher dosages, in that they lowered their cholesterol even further.

-This was what I was being attacked with.
+That was what I was being attacked with.

 However, upon further examination of the statistics, I discovered that the experimental group did not live any longer than the control group.
+In fact, as cholesterol levels increase, so does lifespan.

 In other words, the statistics were manipulated to tell us that cholesterol lowering drugs work even better at higher doses, without telling us that those who were not on the damn drugs lived longer.

-When statistics are laid out without any interpretation due to an agenda, it is those statistics that tell us the true outcome of a study.
+When statistics are laid out without any interpretation due to an agenda, it is those statistics alone that tell us the true outcome of a study.

 Having said this, I want to reproduce for you a tiny piece from this book, Real Magic, in which the author quotes Professor Jessica Utts, the president of the American Statistical Association, in her address to six thousand statisticians in that association.